Home

 2022-05-12 08:58:17

-Regardless of being sentenced to two years in jail for their activism, the group continued to speak out towards the Kremlin chief, with Ms Alyokhina remaining decided to battle Mr Putin's system.
+Regardless of being sentenced to 2 years in prison for their activism, the group continued to speak out in opposition to the Kremlin chief, with Ms Alyokhina remaining determined to battle Mr Putin's system.

-After being launched from prison, she continued her activism and set up a information outlet focused on crime and punishment in Russia, called Mediazona, with another member of the band.
+After being launched from jail, she continued her activism and set up a news outlet focused on crime and punishment in Russia, known as Mediazona, with one other member of the band.

-In April, Russian authorities positioned her beneath house arrest as they tried to cease these in the country who opposed their invasion of Ukraine.
+In April, Russian authorities positioned her under home arrest as they tried to stop those in the nation who opposed their invasion of Ukraine.

 The 33-year-old was then ordered to spend 21 days in a penal colony.

-She was then capable of cross into Lithuania after seeking the assistance of an artist from Iceland, who secured her travel paperwork.
+She was then in a position to cross into Lithuania after looking for the help of an artist from Iceland, who secured her journey paperwork.

-Body language knowledgeable gives assessment of Putin's behaviour
+Physique language knowledgeable offers evaluation of Putin's behaviour

-Evaluating her story to a "spy novel", Ms Alyokhina informed The New York Occasions: "I was completely happy that I made it, because it was an unpredictable and large kiss-off to the Russian authorities.
+Evaluating her story to a "spy novel", Ms Alyokhina advised The New York Times: "I was happy that I made it, as a result of it was an unpredictable and massive kiss-off to the Russian authorities.

-"I nonetheless do not perceive completely what I've completed."
+"I still don't perceive completely what I've finished."

-"Even earlier than, there were questions about how it's united, by what values it is united, and where it's going.
-But now I don't suppose that could be a question anymore."
+"Even before, there were questions about how it's united, by what values it is united, and where it's going.
+But now I don't suppose that is a question anymore."

 In 2019, fellow bandmate Nadya Tolokonikova spoke to Sky News about her time in a prison camp and protests taking place in Russia.